Voghji (river)

-The Voghji (Ողջի) or Okchuchay (Oxçuçay) is a river on the south slopes of the Lesser Caucasus range, and is a left tributary of Aras.
+The Voghji (Ողջի) or Okchuchay (Oxçuçay) is a river on the south slopes of the Lesser Caucasus range, and is a left tributary of the Aras.
 It flows through the territory of Armenia and Azerbaijan.

-In its upper reaches, it has formed a deep canyon which, near the city of Kapan, turns into a wide valley.
+In its upper reaches, the Voghji has formed a deep canyon which, near the city of Kapan, turns into a wide valley.
 It is fed by a range of sources.

 The cities of Zangilan and Mincivan in Azerbaijan and Kajaran and Kapan in Armenia lie along the banks of the river.

-Along the river, there are the Kapan and Voghji hydroelectric power stations.
+The Kapan and Voghji hydroelectric power stations are located along the section of the river in Armenia.